 Eating Dangam (left) versus eating Hongsi (right).

 [Note that the fruits are the same kind of persimmon, but represent different ripening stages!]

 Eating dried persimmons ☀️

 In Korea, persimmons have been preserved using various drying techniques.
-Before the invention of high-tech machines which allow dehydrating and freeze-drying, more than two types of dried persimmons have been developed.
+Before the invention of high-tech machines which allow dehydrating and freeze-drying, more than two types of dried persimmons were developed.
 While drying helps to increase shelf life, it is also a method for removing tannins and thus makes persimmons more palatable!

 Gam-mallaengi (감말랭이) are dried pieces of persimmon.
 Before drying, the persimmons are usually peeled, deseeded and cut into large pieces.
 Due to the loss of moisture, the pieces shrivel up and get smaller.

 Ideally, their texture is soft, yet springy and chewy.
 In Korean, such a texture is described as “mallang” (말랑 / 말랑하다).
 Yet, the name “persimmon mallaengi” seems to be derived from mallida 말리다 (to dry).
-Home-made Gam-maellangi, by the way, tend to be harder and drier than industrially produced ones.
+Home-made Gam-mallaengi, by the way, tend to be harder and drier than industrially produced ones.
 Note also that factory-produced Gam-mallaengi may contain additives to preserve the color.

-You can easily find packaged Gam-maellaengi in supermarkets, on traditional markets and online – with an average price of 10.000 KRW for 400g.
+You can easily find packaged Gam-mallaengi in supermarkets, on traditional markets and online – with an average price of 10.000 KRW for 400g.
 They are a pleasant treat to chew on and usually enjoyed as a sweet snack.

 The most traditional type of dried persimmon is Gotgam (곶감), which is also referred to as Geonsi (건시 乾枾) or Gwansi (관시 串柹) in old or historical literature.